jsmithdefense/jsmithdefense/README.md

 ## 🛡️ Security Operations & Defensive Analysis

-I focus on security operations and defensive analysis across endpoint, identity, network, and cloud environments, with an emphasis on alert validation and risk assessment.
+I focus security operations and defensive analysis across endpoint, identity, network, and cloud environments, with an emphasis on alert validation and risk assessment.

 ---